Quantity-Aware Coarse-to-Fine Correspondence for Image-to-Point Cloud Registration: Experiments

-\subsubsection{Dataset.}
+\subsection{Dataset}

-We conducted experiments on two large-scale outdoor benchmarks, i.e., KITTI Odometry \cite{geiger2013vision} and NuScenes \cite{caesar2020nuscenes} datasets.
-For a fair comparison, we follow the same operations in the previous works \cite{li2021deepi2p, ren2022corri2p} to get image-point cloud pairs.
-The detailed description can be found in Appendices Section A.2.
+We have conducted experiments on two large-scale outdoor benchmarks, i.e., the KITTI Odometry \cite{geiger2013vision} and NuScenes \cite{caesar2020nuscenes} datasets.
+To construct the image-to-point cloud registration problem, it should be ensured that the image captures a part of the same scene in the point cloud.
+Thus, we follow the same data protocol in the previous works \cite{li2021deepi2p, ren2022corri2p} to get image-point cloud pairs for a fair comparison:

-\subsubsection{Implementation Details.}
+\textbf{KITTI Odometry.} There are 11 data sequences that include the calibration parameters in this dataset.
+The data sequences 0-8 are used for training while 9-10 for testing.
+We first select the image and point cloud with same frame ID.
+Then we sample 40960 points per point cloud and resize the image as $160\!\times\!512\!\times3$.
+After that, we generate a random transformation to rotate and translate the point cloud.
+It involves a rotation around the up-axis within a range of 360°, and a translation on the ground within a range of 10 meters.
+For image-to-point cloud registration, the ground-truth camera poses are calculated with the inverse transformation.

+\textbf{NuScenes.} We use the official SDK to split 850 scenes for training and 150 scenes for testing.
+Different from KITTI Odometry, we accumulate multiple frames of point cloud around the frame ID of an RGB image, which results in a more comprehensive 3D map of the scene.
+The point cloud is downsampled to 40960 points and the image is resized as $160\!\times\!320\!\times3$.
+Afterwards, we follow the same transformation method in KITTI Odometry to rotate and translate the point cloud.
+The ranges of rotation and translation are the same.

+\subsection{Implementation Details}

-In the proxy generation, an image is splitted into patches with a resolution of $8\!\times\!8$ while a point cloud is splitted into 256 sets.
+We adopt the PyTorch 1.12 to implement the architecture.
+In the proxy generation, an image is split into patches with a resolution of $8\!\times\!8$ while a point cloud is split into 256 sets.
 So the number of pixel and point proxies are $(H' \! \times \!
 W') / 64$ and 256.
-In the coarse-to-fine sampling, we randomly sample $n\!=\!65$ points in each point set $G^{\textbf{P}}_j$ and select the top 3 pixel proxies (i.e., $m\!=\!3\!\times\!64$) according to the coarse matching scores.
+In default settings, we resample $n\!=\!65$ points in each point set $G^{\textbf{P}}_j$ and select the top 3 pixel proxies (i.e., $m\!=\!3\!\times\!64$ pixels) in the coarse-to-fine sampling module.
 The distance threshold $\boldsymbol{\tau}$ in Eq. \ref{eq15} is 1 pixel.
-We collect the point-to-pixel correspondences output by CFI2P and then used a RANSAC-based EPnP solver to estimate the transformation.
+Additionally, considering that the pixel resolution and density of an image are much higher than the density of a point cloud, we will downsample the image as $1/4$ of the original dimension during forward propagation and then perform registration at the downsampled dimension.
+Thus, $H' \! \times \!
+W'$ are $40\times128$ and $40\times80$ in KITTI Odometry and NuScenes, respectively.
+We collect the point-to-pixel correspondences output by CFI2P and then use a RANSAC-based EPnP solver to estimate the camera poses.
 The number of RANSAC iterations is 500 and the threshold for inlier reprojection error is 1.
-We trained our CFI2P on an NVIDIA RTX 3090 GPU with an ADAM optimizer.
-Please refer to Appendices Section A.2 for more training details.